rust-shell-script/rust_cmd_lib/README.md

 let awk_opts = format!(r#"/{}/ {{print $(NF-3) " " $(NF-1) " " $NF}}"#, key_word);
 run_cmd!(ping -c 10 www.google.com | awk $awk_opts)?;
 ```
+Notice here `$awk_opts` will be treated as single option passing to awk command.

 If you want to use dynamic parameters, you can use $[] to access vector variable:
 ```rust